kindofdev/ex-cbdc/README.md

 ## Disclaimer
 - This is a WIP.
-- Not fullly tested for production use.
+- Not fully tested for production use.

 <br>

 ## Overview

-This project has been inspired by Digital Asset "Reference Application: Central Bank Digital Currency (CBDC)".
-The challenge is to develop a similar application but using Daml finance library and DAML interfaces.
+This project has been inspired by Digital Asset "Reference Application: Central Bank Digital Currency (CBDC)" project.
+The challenge is to develop a similar application using Daml finance library and DAML interfaces.

 This project only develops the DAML model and tests for the model.
 UI has been discarded.

 Current DAML SDK version: 2.6.0

 https://github.com/digital-asset/ex-cbdc

 https://docs.daml.com/daml/reference/interfaces.html

 <br>